birgerosterberg/riddleme/README.md

 - https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/ - the pyfiglet ascii module is from here and my mentor.
 - https://www.geeksforgeeks.org/clear-screen-python/ - the clear screen is straight from here and my mentor.
 - https://play.howstuffworks.com/quiz/test-your-mental-mettle-with-these-ridiculous-riddles - most riddles and answers is from here.

----

-## Credits

-My mentor Gareth McGill \
+- My mentor Gareth McGill \
-https://www.stackoverflow.com/ - all the amazing contributors making life easy for everyone else!
+- https://www.stackoverflow.com/ - all the amazing contributors making life easy for everyone else!